Gregg Wallace: Broadcasting career

-Also in February 2021, Wallace presented a six-part ITV series called South Africa with Gregg Wallace.
-In the series, he experienced some of the country's most iconic landscapes and experiences, seeing Isandlwana, the Augrabies Falls, Durban and the Orange River.

-In this month it was reported that Kimberly Walsh from Girls Aloud was likely to replace Wallace as presenter of Eat Well For Less, after Wallace left the show after eight years.
+In February 2021, Wallace presented a six-part ITV series called South Africa with Gregg Wallace.
+In the series, he visited sites such as Isandlwana, the Augrabies Falls, Durban and the Orange River.
+In this month it was reported that Kimberley Walsh was likely to replace Wallace as presenter of Eat Well For Less, after Wallace left the show after eight years.

 In December 2021, Wallace presented two Channel 5 Christmas specials: Gregg Wallace's Grand Christmas Adventure and Gregg Wallace's Magical Christmas Market.
+In July 2023, Wallace presented Gregg Wallace: The British Miracle Meat, a mockumentary which depicted a British company that had developed food technology to produce genetically engineered human meat.

 MasterChef

-Since 2005, Wallace has been co-presenter and judge of BBC cooking show MasterChef, with John Torode.
-On the show, Wallace is known for his dramatic presenting style, characterised by shouted delivery and impassioned facial expressions.

-He was the main voice in the 2013 YouTube viral video "Buttery Biscuit Base", formally known as "MasterChef Synesthesia", in which his voice was taken from a number of episodes of MasterChef and used to create a song.
-Since its upload, the original video by Swedemason has garnered over 10 million views.

-In March 2018, Wallace refused to judge Zaleha Kadir Olpin's dish on MasterChef, claiming that the stewed chicken rendang dish was "not crispy enough and could not be eaten".
-This remark caused a significant media and public backlash in some prominent members of the ASEAN countries such as Malaysia, Indonesia, Singapore and Brunei, who claimed that rendang is a "stewed, soft and tender dish: not intended to be crispy".
+Between 2005 and 2024, Wallace was co-presenter and judge of BBC cooking show MasterChef, with John Torode.
+In December 2024 Wallace was replaced by the food critic Grace Dent.
+In March 2018, Wallace declined to judge Zaleha Kadir Olpin's dish on MasterChef, stating that the stewed chicken rendang dish was "not crispy enough and could not be eaten".
+This remark was criticised by some social media users in Southeast Asian countries such as Malaysia, Indonesia and Singapore, who said on Twitter that rendang is a "stewed, soft and tender dish: not intended to be crispy".

 Guest appearances

 In 2007, Wallace appeared in the BBC singing contest Just the Two of Us where he partnered with professional singer Carol Decker.
 The duo were the first to be eliminated.
 In 2010, Wallace appeared in the BBC One series Turn Back Time: The High Street with Tom Herbert and Juliet Gardiner.

-On 27 January 2012, he appeared in an episode of Room 101 on BBC One.

-In August 2012, Wallace was the subject of an edition of the BBC One's Who Do You Think You Are? celebrity genealogical programme.
+On 27 January 2012, Wallace appeared in an episode of Room 101 on BBC One.
+In August 2012, Wallace was the subject of an episode of the BBC genealogy show Who Do You Think You Are?